poolup-devs/poolup_backend/README.md

 2. Start mongodb daemon with:
    `sudo service mongod start`
 3. Start the Node application service with:
-   `systemctl start node-8080`
+   `systemctl start node-80`
    if it indicates an error in mongoose connection, make sure that mongodb.service is running correctly
 4. Check that the service is up and running by listing all current running services with:
-   `systemctl -r --type service --all` and check that node-8080.service is active and running
+   `systemctl -r --type service --all` and check that node-80.service is active and running

 - systemd service file's (for NodeJS app) location:
-  /etc/systemd/system/node-8080.service
+  /etc/systemd/system/node-80.service
 - systemd's environment file's location:
   /root/sec/bruinPool_Backend_envFile
-- the application is set to use the port 8080 (http); environment variable is set for port 80, but NGINX proxies it to port 8080
+- the application is set to use the port 8080 (http); environment variable for the service is set for port 80, but NGINX proxies it to port 8080

 Further Resources regarding systemctl: https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/